-I'm a full-time nature photographer and photography educator focusing on the American West.
-I’ve been photographing for 15 years, after a previous job in Information Technology.
+I'm a full-time professional nature photographer and photography educator focusing on the American West.
+I’ve been photographing for 16 years, after previously working in Information Technology.

 You can follow me on social media, but I hope that you enjoy viewing my photography here on my website, where I have greater control over its presentation.